BindBC/bindbc-freeimage/README.md

 ## `betterC` support

 `betterC` support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
-To enable the static binding with `-betterC` support:
+To enable the static binding with BetterC support:

 __dub.json__
 ```
 "dependencies": {
-    "bindbc-freeimage": "~>1.0.0"
+    "bindbc-freeimage": "~>1.1.0"
 },
 "subConfigurations": {
     "bindbc-freeimage": "staticBC"